w-mcilhagga/opengl/triangles/triangle1/README.md

 gl.glEnableVertexAttribArray(0) # like pyshaders.attr.enable()
 gl.glVertexAttribPointer(0, len(VERTEX()), gl.GL_FLOAT, False, ctypes.sizeof(VERTEX), 0)
 ```
 The first call `glEnableVertexAttribArray` enables the variable in location 0.
 No idea why it isn't already enabled, but there you go.

-The next call `glVertexAttribPointer` connects our buffer `VBO` (which, remember, is still the active buffer) to the `position` variable, and tells opengl how to break up the contents of the buffer into vertices.
+The next call `glVertexAttribPointer` connects our buffer `VBO` (which, remember, is *still* the active buffer) to the `position` variable, and tells opengl how to break up the contents of the buffer into vertices.
+The parameters to the call are:

-* `0` is the location of the variable `position` tbhat we're plumbing up
+* `0` is the location in the shader of the variable `position` that we're plumbing to our vertex buffer
 * `len(VERTEX())` is the number of components in a vertex (NB `VERTEX` is a class, so `VERTEX()` instantiates one just to get the length), which is 3.
 * `GL_FLOAT` is the size of each number in the buffer
 * `False` is a flag saying whether the coordinates need to be normalized (no, in this case).